-Was got by old Harrod, he by oldSir Archie.
-Harrod's dam by old Diomede, his grandam by old Bellair, his g, grandam by the imported Sie Harry.
-Muckle John's dam by old Collector, his grandam by the old imported Citizen, his g grandam by the imported Union, his g. g. grandam by the imported Buckskin.
-It is unnecessary to trace him further, as the above is sufficient to give him a pedigree not surpassed by any norse in the country.

-REMARKS .- If any unprejudiced indi vidual, or one who is willing to do justice, will examine particularly the many good crosses both of imported and American stock, with which MUCKLE JOHN is so deeply tinctured, they must arrive to the conclusion that the whole of the ingredients are perfectly compatible, and that he is in the whole entirely free or destitute of the least particle of adulteration.
-His pedigree alone is sufficient to give him a character, without the high authorities of respectable sportsmen, or those who are vell acquainted with the most genuine Racing Stock.
+71LL STAND the ensuing season at and will be let to mares at IWELVE DOLLARS the single leap, TWENTY Dollars the season, and FORTY Dollars to insure a mare to be in foal-with twenty-five cents to the Groom in every inmade if any responsible person will make up a club of five mares.
+Every attention will be paid, but no responsibility for accidente, &c.
+Muckle John, old imported Citizen, his g. grandam by the imported Union, his g. g. grandam by the imported Buckskin.
+It is unnecessary to trace him further, as the above is sufficient to give him a pedigree not surpassed by any horse in the country.
+REMARKS -If any unprejudiced indi vidual, or one who is willing to do justice, will examine particularly the many good crosses both of imported and American stock, with which MUCKLE JOHN is so deeply tinctured, they must arrive to the conclusion that the whole of the ingredipedigree alone is sufficient to give him a character, without the high authorities of respectable sportsmen, or those who are well acquainted with the most genuine Racing Stock.
 Capt.
-Harrison, of Virginia, who is well known throughout the I mion as one who has endeavored to improve the stock of horses in this country, and who has owned and had in possession those of the greatest reputation, pronounces Muckle John to be made up of the best crosses of any horse now in America.
-The following are his words: "It is with much pleasure that I can say, and which I have for some time believed, that Bulluck's Muckle John should not stand second to any horse in America, for never was one in possession of more of the genuine stuff, viz: Archie, Collector, Citizen, &c. &c."
-Black Kite it is true has been beaten and so has Southerner, they have also on the other hand as can be seen by an examination into the Turf Register, been successful.
+Harrison, of Virginin, who is well known throughout the Union as one who has endeavored to im prove the stock of hurses in this country, and who has owned and had in possession those of the greatest reputation, prenounces Muckle John to be made up of the best crosses of any horse now in America.
+The following are his words: "It is with much pleasure that I can say, and which I have for some time believed, that Bulleck's Stuckle John should not stand second to any horse in America, for never was one in possession of more of the genuine stuff, viz: Archie, Collector, Chizen, &c. &c."
+Black Kite it is true has been beaten and so has Southerner, they have also on the other hand as can be seen by an examination into the Turt Register, been successful.
 As evidence that they are valuable race horses, eight thousand dollars have been offered for them and refused.
-Muckle John has had but three colts carried to the Turf and all have proven to be good race horses, possing both the essentials of speed and game.
-If the people of this country should ever feel disposed to improve their stock of horses, particularly those of the racing character, they can never have the privilege of so doing at a more propitious period than that of accepting the present favorable opportunity.
+Muckle John has had but three colts carried to the Turi and all have proven to be good race lerses, passing both the essentials of speed and game.
+If the people of this country should ever feel disposed to improve their stock of horses, particularly those of the raving character, they can never have the privilege of so doing at a more propitious period than that of accepting the present favorable opportunity.
 JOHN J. DANIEL.
-JOSHUA K. BULLUCK.
-WM.
+JOSHUA K. BULLUCK, WM.
 G. BULLUCK.
 Feb.
 27, 1837.

-Land for sale.

-THE subscriber having determined to move to the south, offers for sale his Land adjoining the town of Tarborough, Which for health, heauty of location, good water, &c. is not inferior to any in this section of the State.
-The tract contains 300 Acres.

-Terms made accommodating.
+Land for sale, THE subscriber having determined to move to the south, offers for sale his Land adjoining the town of Tarborough, Which for health, heapty of location, good water, &c. is not inferior to any in this section of the State.
+The tract contains 300 Acres, Terms made accommodating.

 Chas.
 G. Hunter.
 February 6, 1837.

-COTTON.
+Notice.